DaudCloud-sudo/Microservice-CI-CD-Pipeline/README.md

 1. Download Jenkins from the [official Jenkins website](https://www.jenkins.io/download/).
 2. Run the installer and follow the on-screen instructions to complete the installation.
-3. Open Jenkins in your web browser at `http://localhost:8080` and follow the directory to get the password.
+3. Open Jenkins in your web browser at `http://localhost:8080` and follow the prompts to retrieve the initial admin password.

 ![image](https://github.com/user-attachments/assets/d72069b7-260f-4b67-a1b6-22a602c675d0)